tapis-project/documentation/source/specialized-services/etl/user-guide/section1-etlsystems.rst

   * the done file matches a set of glob patterns
   * the done file's filename contains the corresponding data file's filename as a substring

-Below are some example schemas of ETL Systems with different Data Integrity Profiles
+Below are some example schemas of Data Systems with different Data Integrity Profiles

 .. tabs::